wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/05-custom-post-type-data.md

 If you create or edit a book, with the Custom Fields panel enabled, you'll see the `isbn` field available to add metadata to the post.

+## Custom Meta Boxes

 Another way to allow site administrators to add post meta is to use custom meta boxes.

 Working with custom meta boxes however also requires a good understanding of developing with security in mind, but for now you can read about them in the [Custom Meta Boxes](https://developer.wordpress.org/plugins/metadata/custom-meta-boxes/) page in the Plugin developer handbook.